weaveworks/weave/README.md

 ### External access

-Services running in containers on a weave network can be made accessible to the outside world (or, more generally, other networks) from any weave host, regardless of where the service containers are located.
+Services running in containers on a weave network can be made accessible to the outside world (and, more generally, other networks) from any weave host, regardless of where the service containers are located.